School of Journalism and Communication

 Minors

-A university student in another major may switch to a journalism premajor online on the School of Journalism and Communication website.
-To become a premajor, a student must have a minimum cumulative grade point average (GPA) of 2.00 for all work at the University of Oregon.
+Incoming students (first year or transfer students) planning to major in any of the four SOJC majors do not need to meet special admission requirements beyond the general university requirements.
+A university student in another major may switch to an SOJC major through the website.
+Current UO students must have a minimum cumulative grade point average (GPA) of 2.00 for all work at the University of Oregon.

 Transfer Credit

-The School of Journalism and Communication accepts journalism credits earned at other colleges and universities as follows:
+The SOJC accepts major credits earned at other colleges and universities as follows:

 Graduate